mariya-rr/hello-world/README.md

 # hello-world
 This is my test project :)
-Not sure i understand iwhat is going on :(
+Not sure i understand what is going on :(